mooahmad/prestaconcept.github.io/README.md

-prestaconcept.github.io
+Prestaconcept.github.io
 ========================

 PrestaConcept open source bundle documentation. [prestaconcept.github.io](http://prestaconcept.github.io/)

 This is a list of all PrestaConcept open source projects and there documentation.

+## Issue tracker ##

+:clipboard: Issues are managed in [prestaconcept/open-source-management](https://github.com/prestaconcept/open-source-management) to centralize our open source activity.

-## Need help with a bundle
+## Ask for help ##

-If you find an issue bundle, please use the corresponding Github repository to open an issue.

-If you need help you can [post a message on our google group](https://groups.google.com/forum/?hl=fr&fromgroups#!forum/prestacms-devs)
+:speech_balloon: If you need help about this project you can [post a message on our google group][3]

 ## How to edit the site